sdeering/cleverstack-angular-seed/README.md

 ### Unit Testing Server
 Runs on default port: `9090`

 This provides automated unit testing for AngularJS using Karma test runner.
-You can also
+You can also run unit tests for Bootstrap 3 `bower_components/sass-bootstrap/js/tests/`.

 ### Unit Testing Code Coverage Server
 Runs on default port: `5555`